garetdade/CSCE-3444/readme.md

 ### **Text-to-Speech Reading**
 The text-to-speech feature allows a user to highlight text and have it read aloud.
 To use this feature, highlight text, right click, and select "Speak selected text".
 Reading speed can be configured in the options menu.

+### **Image Adjustment**
+The image adjustment feature allows a user to adjust the contrast and brightness of the images on a webpage.
+To use this feature, a user must right click on an image and hover over "Image settings".

 ### **Webpage Color Swapping**
 The webpage color swap feature is built to invert a webpage's background color and text color's.
 Swapping to light text on a dark background has been shown to help visibility for some, while reducing eye strain.